 The following OPCODEs allow to set or read some trigger related parameters of the TDC chips.
 The following definition can be useful.

-Trigger Window: a time window of programmable width and relative position (offset) with respect to the common TRIGGER signal.
+• Trigger Window: a time window of programmable width (WIDTH) and relative position (OFFSET) with respect to the common TRIGGER signal, defined as follows: